 -

 The UK/EU GDPR treats “biometric data for the purpose of uniquely identifying a natural person” as a special category of personal data.
 Thus, entities wishing to process such data must ensure they have an appropriate legal basis to do so.
+Consent may constitute a legal basis.
+However, in an employment context, consent as a legal basis can be more complicated.
+It is important that consent is specific, informed, and freely given.

 -